Rahul24-06/Computer-pointer-Controller-using-Gaze-Estimation/README.md

 This shows the directory structure of the project.
 The project directory contains the folders model, images, src which has the following files.

-* *images*: Contains all the media files used for the README.md.
+* *images*: Contains all the image files used for the README.md.

 * *model* : Contains the pre-trained model needed for the project.
   * Face Detection model